abs-tudelft/vhdmmio/mdbook/src/fieldconfig.md

 ## `register-*`

-This optional configuration structure is used to name and document the logical register that this field resides in.
-At least one field must carry this information for each logical register, unless a single field spans the entire register; in this case, the register metadata defaults to the field metadata.
-If more than one field in a logical register contains a `register-metadata` tag, the lowest-indexed read-mode field takes precedence, unless the register is write-only, in which case the lowest-indexed write-mode field takes precedence.
+This optional configuration structure can be used to name and document the logical register that this field resides in.

+Registers can have the same or different metadata attached to them based on the bus access mode (read/write).
+In the presence of multiple metadata sources, the first one encountered in the following list is used for the read metadata:

+ - the register metadata for the least significant readable field in the logical register that carries it;
+ - the register metadata for the least significant writable field in the logical register that carries it;
+ - generated from the field metadata for the least significant readable field.
+ - generated from the field metadata for the least significant writable field.

+The generated metadata copies the mnemonic from the field, and uses the field's name with `'_reg'` suffix for the name.
+The generated brief just lists the fields in the register.

+The priority list is the same for writes, but with points 1 and 2 flipped around (3 and 4 are NOT flipped).
+If the metadata for the two access modes resolves to the same object, the register is documented once as being R/W, even if some fields are read- or write-only and/or overlap that way.
+Otherwise, it is documented twice, once as read-only and once as write-only.

+For example, in the 16550 UART, register 0/DLAB 0 is commonly referred to as the receiver buffer register (`RBR`) in read mode and the transmitter holding register (`THR`) in write mode, so you might want to document them separately.
+On the other hand, you could also document them once as a FIFO access register (`FAR`, for instance).
+This is mostly a matter of taste.

 More information about this structure may be found [here](metadataconfig.md).